 Why Some Brands Don’t Pay

-Many of us get emails or DMs from the same brands, and at the same time, with ambassador/affiliate opportunities, gifted collabs, or a message saying “We will send you a free product in exchange for X amount of content and rights”.
+Hundreds of us sometimes get the same emails or DMs from the same brands, and at the same time, with ambassador/affiliate opportunities, gifted collabs, or a message saying “We will send you a free product in exchange for XYZ”.
 It’s mass outreach.
-They’re not just emailing you, they’re emailing 100+ other creators too.

 So why would they pay…